MilanEgri/mern-blog/README.md

 - Have NodeJS installed on your system.
 You can get NodeJS here: https://nodejs.org/en/download

-- Create a free database at MongoDB Atlas:
+- Create a free database at MongoDB Atlas and get a connection string:
-1. Go to https://www.mongodb.com/cloud/atlas/register and register an account.
-2. After logging in click the `Database` item from the left sidebar and then click `Build database`.
-3. You will see multiple price plans, select the free one.
-4. Select a provider, select the region that is the closest to you, name your database and click on `Create`.
-5. On the next page you will need to create an user for the database.
-Select `Username and Password`, choose an username and a password and click `Create User`.
-6. At the bottom of this page click `Add My Current IP Address`.
-7. Click `Finish and Close`
-8. You will be redirected to the Overview page, if you did everything correctly, the database you created should show up here.
-9. Click on `Connect` and then `Compass`.
-You don't need to download anything, only the connection string is needed from here.
-10. Copy the connection string and replace the `<password>` part with the password you previously created for this database.
+-  Copy the connection string and replace the `<password>` part with the password you previously created for this database.
 You will need this string in the Installation part of this guide.

 ### Installation